-If you are anything like me, you had to go to college by any means necessary – meaning – you have student debt.
+If you are anything like me, you desired to go to college by any means necessary – meaning – you have student debt.

 There is no way to hustle yourself out of debt , especially hefty student loans.
 However, you can have a hustle (strategy) to manage or even avoid student debt.

 So, you had to take out a few loans.
 Maybe a bunch, but we will just go with a few

 for the sake of anxiety.
 What is done is done, do not fret over the past; focus on improving your future.
 Here are a few hustles to help you manage your student loans :